maxxturing/javascript/README.md

   - Null
     - Explicity set a variable with no value
   - Undefined
-    - Variables not et defined
+    - Variables not yet defined
-  - Object
+  - Objects
     - Complex data structures - Arrays, Dates, Object Literals, Functions, etc
       - Functions
         - A method is a function that does something
+      - Objects have
+        - Properties
+        - Methods (things it can do)
   - Symbol
     - Used with objects
   - Control Flow
   - A loop is a type of control flow in JavaScript
     - e.g. a loop on an array of data toUpperCase
   - Conditionals